hampel/synergy-wholesale-laravel/README.md

 The recommended way of installing the Synergy Wholesale package is through [Composer](http://getcomposer.org):

+	:::bash
+	composer require "hampel/synergy-wholesale-laravel"

-Require the package via Composer in your `composer.json`
+Or manually define it in your `composer.json`

     :::json
     {
         "require": {
-            "hampel/synergy-wholesale-laravel": "~1.3"
+            "hampel/synergy-wholesale-laravel": "~1.5"
         }
     }